Build powerful strategies – drive performance

 But in the 1980s, the company faced existential challenges.
 International beer brands were taking over.
 And competition authorities would soon force the decoupling of beer production from distribution and retailing.
 Whitbread was in trouble.
 Their business model was about to get broken.

 However, people in the UK were increasingly eating out, away from home.
-And Whitbread had the real estate and cash flow to open up that opportunity – and to exploit it.
+And Whitbread had the real estate and cash to open up that opportunity – and to exploit it.

 At the time, Strategy academics were interested in how “resources” enabled a business to perform.
 However, they misunderstood what those resources are, and how they work together, like a machine, to drive sales and profits.